 For the next 20 years, Mark will want to make sure he has as much coverage as possible until his kids are able to take care of themselves.
-He has a 30-year mortgage, so a 20-year term life policy will leave a 10-year lapse in mortgage protection.
+He has a 30-year mortgage, so a 20-year term life policy will leave a 10-year lapse in coverage.

 Moreover, Mark realizes he doesn’t need maximum coverage for the complete 30-year term since his children will most likely be self-sufficient in another twenty years.
-So, he will not to sign up for a full 30 year term insurance policy.
+So, he will not sign up for a full 30-year term insurance policy.

 In order to achieve both of these goals, Mark should buy two different term insurance policies – one for 20 years and 30 years.
 The face amounts will be $500,000 and $250,000.
 This enables him to lock in 30 years of coverage and receive impressive rates.

 After his 20-year policy expires, Mark will not have to worry about that policy’s monthly premium any more.
 He will just have to handle that 30-year policy to cover the mortgage.

 And when the 30-year term policy expires, Mark can either buy a new policy or renew it and convert it to a permanent policy.
 Not a bad deal!